Montreal Expos: Relationship with the Toronto Blue Jays

 Regardless of their disagreements over television rights, when the Blue Jays reached the 1992 World Series, the team honoured Bronfman's contributions in bringing Major League Baseball to the country by having him throw the ceremonial first pitch for the first World Series game played in Canada.
-However, and while Blue Jays president Paul Godfrey again acknowledged the Expos' role in his own team's existence, Godfrey nonetheless voted with the other teams to support contracting the Expos in 2001 and relocating them in 2004: "I know if it wasn't for the success of the Expos in those early years there would not be major-league baseball in Toronto.
+However, and while Blue Jays president Paul Godfrey again acknowledged the Expos' role in his own team's existence, Godfrey nonetheless voted with the other teams to support contracting the Expos in 2001 and moving them in 2004: "I know if it wasn't for the success of the Expos in those early years there would not be major-league baseball in Toronto.
 That wasn't an emotional or a baseball vote.
 It was a business decision."
 The Blue Jays' failure to stand with their fellow Canadian team offended many Expos fans.

-Ten years after the Expos relocated to Washington, a two-game exhibition series between the Toronto Blue Jays and New York Mets was held at the Olympic Stadium to conclude the spring training schedule prior to the 2014 season.
+Ten years after the Expos moved to Washington, a two-game exhibition series between the Toronto Blue Jays and New York Mets was held at the Olympic Stadium to conclude the spring training schedule before the 2014 season.
 For the Blue Jays, the series was intended, in part, to increase the team's following in Quebec.
 For others, the goal was to demonstrate that Montreal had an interest in returning to Major League Baseball.
 Former Expos player Warren Cromartie, who leads the Montreal Baseball Project, was among the organizers.
-The series was a success: A combined 96,350 fans, frequently chanting "Lets go Expos!" and "We want baseball!", attended the two games.
+The series was a success: A combined 96,350 fans, frequently chanting "Let's go Expos!" and "We want baseball!", attended the two games.
 The Blue Jays returned for a two-game series in 2015, against the Cincinnati Reds, which was attended by a combined total of 96,545 fans.
 The success of the series' bolstered the Montreal Baseball Project's efforts: retiring commissioner Bud Selig was impressed by the fans in 2014 and said the city would be an "excellent candidate" for a new team.
 His replacement, Rob Manfred, echoed those comments in 2015.
-Olympic Stadium again hosted two spring training games prior to the beginning of the 2016 season between the Toronto Blue Jays and the Boston Red Sox, with a combined attendance of over 106,000 fans.
+Olympic Stadium again hosted two spring training games before the 2016 season between the Toronto Blue Jays and the Boston Red Sox, with a combined attendance of over 106,000 fans.
 Since 2014, the Blue Jays have made it an annual tradition to host two spring training games in Montreal before the start of each season.
 In 2018, Vladimir Guerrero Jr. of the Blue Jays - whose father, Vladimir Guerrero, starred for the Expos in the 1990s - hit a game-winning home run against the St. Louis Cardinals in an exhibition game, to the delight of the Montreal crowd.